RohanAgarwal7/Bulldozer-Price-Prediction/README.md

 - Test.csv: Test data from May 2012 to November 2012.

 ## Method
 1. Exploratory Data Analysis (EDA): Assessed missing data, outliers, and data distribution.
 Parsed and enriched date features to leverage time-based patterns.
-Visualized relationships between key features and sale prices.
+Visualised relationships between key features and sale prices.
 2. Data Preprocessing: Cleaned and sorted time-series data.
 Feature engineering using date components.
 3. Model Building: Implemented a baseline using the RandomForestRegressor.
-Optimized using hyperparameter tuning to minimize prediction error.
+Optimised using hyperparameter tuning to minimise prediction error.
 4. Evaluation: Used the Root Mean Squared Log Error (RMSLE) as the primary evaluation metric.
 Assessed model performance using cross-validation.

 ## Tools